Covid and Me | Where I am as a human and business in the middle of the pandemic

 Fast forward to 2020

 I have, over the last year, been in a really good place.
 I’ve done a lot of work on myself in therapy, through meditation and via other self-enquiry routes.
-My mental health has been stable, I haven’t been on medication for over a year and I currently class myself as someone who, for the first time in her adult life, is free from depression.
+My mental health has been stable, I haven’t been on medication for over 18 months and I currently class myself as someone who, for the first time in her adult life, is free from depression.
 That’s pretty amazing, right?

 In fact, after spending a year living with a friend just outside of Birmingham, I decided I wanted to stay in Birmingham and make my home here.
 I moved into my own flat a month ago.
 My own journey of self-exploration through therapy inspired me so much that I did an introduction to counselling course at the start of the year, and made plan to go back to University to study for a foundation degree in the Autumn.